tmargus/5pSeq/README.md

 # 5pSeq
-Scripts for 5' Seq data analysis in yeast.
+Scripts for 5' Seq data analysis are written in Python 3 (ver 3.6).
-Scripts are experimental.
-Don't use for publications.
-Using for curiosity is OK!
+Scripts are experimental and in development stage so don't use for publications.
-These command line scripts are written in Python 3 (ver 3.6).

 In addition to basic Python libraries it assumes `pysam`, `argparse`, `pandas`, `collections`, `glob` to be installed.

 ## Short description of scripts